 Like many other American cities, Buffalo has long sought ways to spark economic development in the aging neighborhoods around its central business district.
 In 2004 the City invited Artspace to redevelop the historic Buffalo Electric Vehicle Company factory, which was built in 1911 and played a role in the thriving automobile industry.
 Artspace Buffalo Lofts now provides 60 units of affordable housing for artists and their families, with 36 in the previously vacant factory and 24 in six newly constructed fourplexes, built on vacant land behind the factory.
-The project also includes commercial space, a gallery, and the Buffalo Center for Arts and Technology, which offers after-school visual arts programs for at-risk urban high school students and health sciences career training for under-employed and unemployed adults.
+The project also includes commercial space, a gallery, and the Buffalo Center for Arts and Technology, which offers after-school visual arts programs for historically underserved urban high school students and health sciences career training for under-employed and unemployed adults.

 Architect: Hamilton Houston Lownie Architects (HHL)